mondus/mondus.github.io/teaching/NVIDIA/rabat/index.md

 Welcome to the NVIDIA Training Sessions of the Deep Learning, Big Data and Big Compute Camp by Dr Paul Richmond.
 Lecture notes and lab sheets are provided below.

-The starting code and solutions for the exercises are hosted on the [AccleratedComputing](www.acceleratedcomputing.ac.uk) github site ([link](https://github.com/AcceleratedComputing/)).
-If you have questions regarding the content after the lab then please reaise these in the issue tracker with the tag "Question".
+The starting code and solutions for the exercises are hosted on the [AccleratedComputing](http://www.acceleratedcomputing.ac.uk) github site ([link](https://github.com/AcceleratedComputing/)).
+If you have questions regarding the content after the lab then please raise these in the issue tracker with the tag "Question".

 ## Lectures